 - Stay informed.
 Make a point of paying attention when your benefits department announces changes to your plan.
 Contribute as much as you can, and make funding your IRAs a priority.
 And don't be afraid to seek expert help when you need it.

 Even if you don't want to deal with the time and expense of hiring a professional investment advisor, expert help from time to time can be invaluable.
 The Fool's Rule Your Retirement newsletter service is a great middle ground.
 And with our free 30-day trial, you can be our guest for a full month, with no obligation.

-This article was originally published on June 9, 2008.
+This article, written by John Rosevear, was originally published on June 9, 2008.
 It has been updated by Dan Caplinger, who doesn't own any of the stocks mentioned above.
-Intuitive Surgical is a Motley Fool Rule Breakers recommendation.
-Cintas is a Motley Fool Stock Advisor selection.
-Cintas and Wal-Mart are Motley Fool Inside Value picks.
-Johnson & Johnson and PepsiCo are Motley Fool Income Investor picks.
+Weight Watchers International is a Motley Fool Inside Value choice.
+Intuitive Surgical is a Motley Fool Rule Breakers selection.
+Motley Fool Options has recommended a buy calls position on Johnson & Johnson, which is a Motley Fool Income Investor selection.
 Try any of our Foolish newsletter services free for 30 days.
 The Fool's disclosure policy never forgets, never regrets, and never, ever smokes cigarettes.